Rifaximin

-Rifaximin is a non-absorbable, broad-spectrum antibiotic mainly used to treat travelers' diarrhea.
+Rifaximin, sold under the brand name Xifaxan among others, is a non-absorbable, broad-spectrum antibiotic mainly used to treat travelers' diarrhea.
 It is based on the rifamycin antibiotics family.
 Since its approval in Italy in 1987, it has been licensed in more than 30 countries for the treatment of a variety of non-infectious gastrointestinal diseases like irritable bowel syndrome and hepatic encephalopathy.
 It acts by inhibiting RNA synthesis in susceptible bacteria by binding to the RNA polymerase enzyme.
 This binding blocks translocation, which stops transcription.
 It was developed by Salix Pharmaceuticals.

 Medical uses

 Travelers' diarrhea

 Rifaximin is used to treat travelers' diarrhea caused by E. coli bacteria in people aged twelve years of age and older.
 It treats travelers' diarrhea by stopping the growth of the bacteria that cause diarrhea.
 Rifaximin will not work to treat travelers' diarrhea that is bloody or occurs with fever.

 Irritable bowel syndrome

 Rifaximin is used for the treatment of irritable bowel syndrome (IBS).
 It possesses anti-inflammatory and antibacterial properties, and is a non-absorbable antibiotic that acts locally in the gut.
 These properties make it efficacious in relieving chronic functional symptoms of non-constipation type irritable bowel syndrome.
 It appears to retain its therapeutic properties for this indication, even after repeated courses.
 It is particularly indicated where small intestine bacterial overgrowth is suspected of involvement in irritable bowel syndrome.
 Symptom relief or improvement can be obtained for global irritable bowel syndrome symptoms, including: abdominal pain, flatulence, bloating, and stool consistency.
 A drawback is that repeated courses may be necessary for remission of symptoms.